kcarter98/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

 Here there were not much challenges encountered, as the data was pretty clean to start.
 The only difficulties I had were converting timestamps into readable dates.
+This was overcome by finding that they were linux time stamps and converting them with an excel formula.

 ## Results